Hilary Duff Sticks Her Tongue Out & Shares A Silly Selfie On Instagram

 "Omg I love that whole outfit!" a third fan commented.

-“You look beautiful,” yet another added, including a heart emoji in the compliment.
+"You look beautiful," yet another person added, including a heart emoji in the compliment.

-Back in December 2020, as The Inquisitr reported, Hilary took to Instagram to share a much more polished look, rocking a pale pink structured blazer with sleek tresses and a pair of glasses perched on the bridge of her nose.
+In December 2020, as The Inquisitr reported, Hilary took to Instagram to share a much more polished look, rocking a pale pink structured blazer with sleek tresses and a pair of glasses perched on the bridge of her nose.
 The frames she wore were from a collaboration she worked on, and the pastel accessory looked gorgeous on her stunning features.